yashnagar317-art/raksha-bandhan-shweta-didi/README.txt

 7. The music page is linked from the first screen of the website.
 8. Gifts, secret surprise, confetti and all animations are included.

-Made for Kajal Didi by Yash.
+Made for Shweta Didi by Yash.